acaloiaro/garbagespeak.com/content/faq.md

 ## What's the go-to-market for future features?

 TBD -- we're thinking about adding a leader board for top trash.
 Only registered users will be eligible for the leader board.

+## Can I contribute?

+The pinnacle of thought leadership begins with contributions to this site's git repository [https://github.com/acaloiaro/garbagespeak.com](https://github.com/acaloiaro/garbagespeak.com).